MosbyTheGreat/AMRAS/README.md

 # AMRAS
 Anti-Mitbewohner-Raketen-Abwehr-System (engl.
 Anti Roommate Rocket Defence System)

-An automated turret, which uses a combination of a Raspberry Pi, a camera, some servos, trafos and rubbing alcohol to propel rubber rockets into anyone's face who dares to enter its vicinity.
+An automated turret, which uses a combination of a Raspberry Pi, a camera, some servos, transformers and rubbing alcohol to propel rubber rockets into anyone's face who dares to enter its vicinity.

 ![AMRAS](./Images/AMRAS.JPG)